pulumi/docs/content/docs/get-started/aws/review-project.md

 {{% /choosable %}}

-This Pulumi program creates a new S3 Bucket and exports the name of the bucket.
+This Pulumi program creates a new S3 bucket and exports the name of the bucket.

 {{% choosable language javascript %}}